Why Is My SASSA SRD Declined?

 • Age outside range

-The applicant does not qualify for the grant due to not meeting the age requirement.
-The R350 social relief of distress grant is not payable to people under 18 and over the age of 60.
+The applicant does not qualify for the grant due to not meet the age requirement.
+The R350 social relief of distress grant is not payable to people under 18 or over the age of 60.

 This means a fraudulent application has been received from this cellphone number.
 Sassa cannot make the grant payment into a mobile phone number that is registered to another person or one that poses a security risk.